vazhnov/ansible_webserver/README.md

-This ansible configuration created for configuring Debian/Ubuntu web server.
+Ansible playbooks for configuring Debian/Ubuntu web server.

 Not ready yet!!!

 You can select different roles for you servers (Nginx, Apache, uwsgi, MySQL, PostgreSQL) and list with websites.
 Examples are in repository.

-# Useful host/group variables
+## Useful host/group variables

-* `apt_proxy: "http://example.com:3142"` — if defined, creating file `/etc/apt/apt.conf.d/000apt-cacher-ng-proxy`;
+* `apt_proxy: "http://example.com:3142"` — if defined, create file `/etc/apt/apt.conf.d/000apt-cacher-ng-proxy`;
 * `ntp_list` — if defined,

-# Known limitations
+## Known limitations

 * One user = one website
 * For first server configuring and restoring websites from backups, not for everyday updating packeges in pip

-# Copyright
+## Copyright

 Distributed under MIT license.